User-agent string changes

 Each release of Internet Explorer updates the user-agent string; here's what's changed recently.

-Project Spartan for Windows phone has the following user-agent string:
+Microsoft Edge for Windows 10 Mobile Insider Preview has the following user-agent string:

 The Windows NT token's value changes from 6.3 to 10.0 in the EdgeHTML engine.

 An Edge token is added with a value of 12.0.